 A. IDLE instruction is executed to put the device into HALT mode.

 The PLL block responds to the HALT signal.
-SYSCLKOUT is held for the number of cycles indicated as follows before oscillator is turned off and the CLKIN to the core is stopped:
+SYSCLKOUT is held for the number of cycles indicated below before oscillator is turned off and the CLKIN to the core is stopped:

 - 16 cycles, when DIVSEL = 00 or 01